Distributional Inverse Homogenization: Introduction

 \section{Introduction}

-The theory of homogenization can be used to define a map from microscopic material properties to the resulting macroscopic mechanical properties.
+The theory of homogenization can be used to define a map from microscopic material properties to the resulting macroscopic material properties.
 Inverting this map is difficult, because it involves a complex averaging procedure, meaning that multiple microstructures map onto the same macroscopic response.
-However, learning about the microstructure from macroscopic properties, obviating the need for intrusive methods such as etching and microscopy, is potentially of great interest.
+However, inferring information about the microstructure from macroscopic properties, obviating the need for intrusive methods such as etching and microscopy, is potentially of great interest.
 Whilst inverting the homogenization map is severely ill-posed, we show in this paper that inverting for the \emph{statistics} of the microstructure is a tractable problem.
 We refer to this as \textit{distributional inverse homogenization}.

 Statistical characterization of microstructure has many applications.
-In steel manufacturing, one may wish to understand the impact of certain processes on the distribution of crystal size, shape, orientation~\cite{rollett2007three}.
-In composite materials, regularity of periodic microstructure is paramount for quality control~\cite{catalanotti2016generation}.
-Natural and cellular materials such as wood are highly heterogeneous; characterizing this inherent variability can help gauge suitability of production batches for industrial use~\cite{Gibson_2003, fratzl2007nature}.
+In alloy development, one may wish to understand the impact of certain processes on the distribution of grain size, shape, orientation~\cite{rollett2007three}.
+In metamaterials, regularity of periodic microstructure is paramount for quality control~\cite{catalanotti2016generation}.
+Natural and engineered cellular materials such as wood and foam are highly heterogeneous; characterizing this inherent variability can help gauge suitability of production batches for industrial use~\cite{Gibson_2003, fratzl2007nature}.
 In plastics, the length of polymer chains and crystallinity determine many mechanical properties~\cite{gent1970hypothetical}.
 In concrete, void sizes and geometric disposition affect both mechanical properties and electrolyte solution transport behavior, affecting in turn the strength and longevity of structures~\cite{martin2000study, martin2001numerical, martin1999thesis}.
-In such applications statistical information is highly relevant to understanding how manufacturing controls material and how operational conditions may evolve materials at a microstructural level.
+In such applications statistical information is highly relevant to understanding how manufacturing controls material and how operational conditions may affect materials at a microstructural level.